ayeseeem/java-starter-project/README.md

 > Update the title above.
 >
 > Replace `ARTIFACT_NAME` everywhere - in the [POM](pom.xml), in this file,
-> in the directory structure, and anywhere else it's found - and with the name
+> in the directory structure, and anywhere else it's found - with the name
 > of the artifact.
 >
 > The sections below are a useful starting point for your project.